Nox69/dieting-monkey-webapp/README.md

 # Dieting Monkey Web Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and serves as the Frontend for Smoothie Application.
+We can register ourselves and login with the credentials in order to Access the Smoothie Lists Only certain email-ids are whitelisted to be part of admin.
+So use them in order to Create new Smoothies.
+If registering as normal user you will get the option to view the smoothies and add it to Cart.

 ## Running the app with an IDE (i.e. Visual Studio Code with Node and npm installed)